SpecterShell/Dumplings/Tasks/7S2P.Effie/Docs_Changelog.md

+# Version 3.5.3:

+- Support for adding Windows local folders to Effie.
+Sheets in the local folders will not be uploaded to Effie Cloud.
+- Some minor improvements and bugs fixed.

 # Version 3.5.1:

 - Support for adding Windows local folders to Effie.
 Sheets in the local folders will not be uploaded to Effie Cloud.